solariun/CorePartition/README.md

      - Better thread with stack
      - Speed and amazing stability improvements
      - Dynamic full stack size key for Secure Thread (Stack Isolation)
+     - Now you can name a thread up to 8 characters

 # Important information